310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 “The mystery deepens!
 Ryuseitai, the unit that was said to be the oldest powerhouse in Yumenosaki Academy, is unable to stop its impending disintegration” — Mmm~?

 What?
-What's going on here?
+What’s going on here?
 Why’s the situation getting even *worse* before our very eyes…?
 {% endbubble %}

 {% bubble Chiaki frownshake %}